-Now that three (long) years have gone by since we started to homeschool, it’s time to get real.
+Homeschooling has its ups and downs.
+There is no need to tiptoe around the truth; we can be honest here, right?
+Now that several (looong) years have gone by since we started to homeschool, it’s time to get real.

 I hate homeschooling.

-But the life of a homeschooling parent can get pretty intense.
+The life of a homeschooling parent can get pretty INTENSE.

-Show of hands: Who would love to listen to the ode of girl drama over the silliest of all things silly all day long on repeat?
+Show of hands: who loves to listen to the ode of sibling drama over the silliest things of all things silly all day long on repeat starting at 7:15 a.m. sharp?
 Exactly.
 I would pay money to drink coffee in peace.
-No I take it back.
-I’m too Type A to hire help plus I’m kinda on a budget.

-If this isn’t enough to score you your very own legally prescribed bottle of Xanax, then I don’t know what is.
+If long-term lack of privacy and zero personal space isn’t enough to score you your very own legally prescribed bottle of Xanax, then I don’t know what is.
 I’m surprised they don’t hand these out when you’re initiated into a homeschool group or a co-op.

 It’s like living with the Gremlins, but worse.

-But I clench my fists every morning in jealousy of all SAHMs on our block that drop their kids off at the bus stop in the morning and kiss them and smile and wave and won’t see them until at least 4 p.m.
+I love my kids.
+But I clench my fists every morning in jealousy of all SAHMs on our block who drop their kids off at the corner of the street and kiss them and smile and wave and won’t see them until at least 4 p.m.